Before you know kindness as the deepest thing inside, you must know sorrow as the other deepest thing.

 4. Use hashtags to encourage healthy eating.
 Many people are coming to terms with their “quarantine snack” habits and primed to eat in a way that’s better for their health, the animals, and the planet.
 Whatever your social media platform, consider using an existing hashtag such as #VeganChallenge, #WhatVegansEat, #PlantPowered, or one that you create yourself.

 5. Share your message with video.
 Social media allows us to reach people all over the world and exponentially magnify our voice for animals.
-If you enjoy speaking or would like to give it a try, almost every platform offers an outstanding opportunity to spread your message.
+If you enjoy speaking or would like to give it a try, almost every platform offers an outstanding opportunity to broadcast your message.
 You can pre-record your thoughts and edit them into a topical series or go live and interact with your viewers in real time.
 Facebook, IGTV, and YouTube Live are a few platforms you could try.

 6. Explore video from behind the camera.
 If you don’t enjoy being in front of the camera but have videography skills, you could cut together animated videos or videos that use stock footage.
 Video is a powerful way to communicate complex subject matter… so, why not put your skills to use for the vegan movement?